 Foundation Certificate in Plant Growth for Horticulture Level 3

-Learn the principles of plant taxonomy, structure, function and growth,
+Learn online the principles of plant taxonomy, structure, function and growth,

 Study the management of plant health, and learn more about plant propagation.